steventhanna/Argot/README.md

 # Argot
 Parse documentation from codebases into markdown for easy doc creation.
-With the exception of markup languages and stylesheets, languages with / notation will follow a modified version of the Java documentation system.
+Argot is inspired by the traditional JavaDoc system.

 ## Argot in Action
-Check out [Argot's Wiki](https://github.com/steventhanna/Argot/wiki) where Argot is run against its own codebase.
+Check out [Argot's Wiki](https://github.com/steventhanna/Argot/wiki) where Argot is run against this repo.

 ## Installation (for stable use) (manually)
 - Download the latest [release](https://github.com/steventhanna/Argot/releases)